alfabc/braided/README.md

 ## Recovery
 Recovery from any failure mode consists of bringing the agent back online, bringing a new agent online, or adding a new chain to the contract on each recording chain.
 New block/hashes will be recorded as blocks are created.
 Life goes on until the next alert.

+## Lifecycle and governance
+The contract is deployed on each blockchain by a **superuser** (which can be a regular account or a smart contract).
+The superuser can make another account (or contract) an **owner** (which is transferrable but revocable by the superuser).
+The superuser and owner give an **agent** account (or contract) permission to record block/hashes on that contract instance.

+The contract is not upgradeable, cannot be destroyed, and its chain and block/hash data cannot be modified or deleted.
+When new functionality is required a new instance will be deployed, and the old contract will be ignored (it can be programmatically abandoned by removing all agent permissions and setting the superuser and owner to a burn address).

+Anyone may deploy their own instance of the contract.
+If it is determined that a single contract instance is useful or desirable the **superuser** could be a DAO, particularly if deployed on a network for which transactions cost real-world money.

 ## Conclusion
-Although this solution has substantial limitations, is somewhat naive and and in some ways inelegant, it is most importantly something that *gets the job done now*, and allows us as developers to secure the integrity of our "test networks" and our other Ethereum networks without waiting for protocol updates and magical tokens which solve everything for everyone.
+Although this solution has substantial limitations, is somewhat naive and and in some ways inelegant, it is most importantly something that *gets the job done now*, and allows us as developers to secure the integrity of our main networks, test networks and our other Ethereum networks without waiting for protocol updates and magical tokens which solve everything for everyone.

 Copyright © 2018 Alfa Blockchain Consulting
 Published under the [AGPL 3.0](https://opensource.org/licenses/AGPL-3.0).